 Refer to the following label fitted to the sun visors:

 When an infant or child is seated in the front passenger seat (even when the child is seated in a suitable child restraint system or booster seat), you must disable the passenger front airbag.
+Tesla strongly recommends toggling the airbag switch OFF before placing a child seat in the front passenger seat.
 If a collision occurs, the inflation of the airbag can cause serious injury or death, especially when using a rear-facing child restraint system.

 To disable the passenger front airbag, touch Controlling the Passenger Front Airbag).(see

 The status of the passenger front airbag displays in the top corner of the touchscreen.
 You can also touch this status icon to disable and enable the passenger front airbag:

 Suitability and Fitting of Child Restraint Systems

 All Model 3 seat belts are designed for adults.
 When seating infants and children, you must:

 - Use a child restraint system appropriate for the child’s age, weight, or size (see Recommended Child Restraint Systems Based on Weight).

 - Use a child restraint system that is appropriate for the specific seating position in Model 3.
 Each passenger seat in Model 3 supports a broad range of options.
 For details on what type of child restraint system can be used in each passenger seat, see Front Passenger Seat and Rear Seats.

 - Properly install the child restraint system by following the manufacturer's instructions (see Installing Belt-based Child Restraint Systems and Installing ISOFIX/i-Size Child Restraint Systems for general guidelines).